-(1) Count of the indictment charges the defendant with transporting a minor with the intent that the minor engage in sexually explicit conduct to produce a visual depiction.
-For you to find the defendant guilty of this crime, you must find that the government has proved each and every one of the following elements beyond a reasonable doubt:

-(A) First: That the defendant transported a minor in or affecting interstate [foreign] commerce.

-(B) Second: That the defendant acted with the intent that the minor engage in sexually explicit conduct for the purpose of producing a visual depiction of that conduct.

-(C) Third: [insert at least one from three options below].

-[(i) That the defendant [knew] [had reason to know] that the visual depiction would be [insert at least one from two options below] -[[transported] [transmitted] using any means or facility of interstate [foreign] commerce]. -[mailed].

-[(ii) That the visual depiction was produced or transmitted using materials that were mailed, shipped, or transported in or affecting interstate [foreign] commerce by any means, including computer.]

-[(iii) That the visual depiction was [insert at least one from two options below] - [[transported] [transmitted] using any means or facility of interstate [foreign] commerce or in or affecting interstate [foreign] commerce] - [mailed].
+that the minor the defendant of the indictment charges the defendant with transporting a minor with the intent engage in sexually explicit conduct to produce a visual depiction.
+For you to find guilty of this crime, you must find that the government has proved each and every owing elements beyond a reasonable doubt: est: That the defendant transported a minor in or affecting interstate [foreign] ' ' cond: That the defendant acted with the intent that the minor engage in sexually t conduct for the purpose of producing a visual depiction of that conduct.
+(C) Th ird: [insert at least one from three options below]. [(i) That the defendant [knew] [had reason to know] that the visual depiction would be [insert at least one from two options below] -[[transported] [transmitted] using any means or facility of interstate [foreign] commerce]. -[mailed]. [or] [(ii) That the visual depiction was produced or transmitted using materials that were mailed, shipped, or transported in or affecting interstate [foreign] commerce by any means, including computer.] [or] commerce] [(iii) That the visual depiction was [insert at least one from two options below] - [[transported] [transmitted] using any means or facility of interstate [foreign] commerce or in or affecting interstate [foreign] - [mailed].
 (2) Now I will give you more detailed instructions on some of these terms.

-(A) The term "minor" means any person under the age of 18 years.

-(B) The term "sexually explicit conduct" means actual or simulated [insert one or more from five options below]

-[(i) sexual intercourse, including genital-genital, oral-genital, anal-genital, or oral-anal, whether between persons of the same or opposite sex]; [(ii) bestiality];
+- (A) The term "minor" means any person under the age of 18 years. - (B) The term "sexually explicit conduct" means actual or simulated [insert one or more from five options below] - [(i) sexual intercourse, including genital-genital, oral-genital, anal-genital, or oral-anal, whether between persons of the same or opposite sex]; - [(ii) bestiality];